Azbury/Azbury.github.io/_posts/2020-06-06-first_game_i_built_using_javascript_html_css_and_ruby_on_rails_api.markdown

 ---
 layout: post
-title:      "First Game I Built Using Javascript, HTML, CSS, and Ruby on Rails API"
+title:      "First Game I Built Using Javascript, HTML, CSS, and a Ruby on Rails API"
 date:       2020-06-06 15:23:43 -0400
 permalink:  first_game_i_built_using_javascript_html_css_and_ruby_on_rails_api
 ---